- Biomechanical Interventions

 - Cyber Coaching

-Dr. Matt Long and Dr. Ross Lorimer look at the importance of communication to coaches and athletes and how technology is changing the ways in which we interact with each other.
+Dr Matt Long and Dr Ross Lorimer look at the importance of communication to coaches and athletes and how technology is changing how we interact with each other.

 - How to become a Personal Trainer

-By becoming a Certified Personal Trainer you can get paid to help others get in shape and lead a healthy lifestyle.
-However, there is a lot more that goes into the profession then just what you see in the gym.
+By becoming a Certified Personal Trainer, you can get paid to help others get in shape and lead a healthy lifestyle.
+However, there is a lot more that goes into the profession than just what you see in the gym.

 - Setting up a budget Home Gym

-- Ensuring that your Personal Training session is correctly insured
+- Ensuring that your Training session is correctly insured

 Despite your best efforts to ensure that your clients can train in the right environment, accidents can happen and when they do occur, the implications for your business could be severe, particularly if it could be argued that your client has suffered an injury due to incorrect advice or defective equipment.